Did You Know Your Pet Can Wear Contact Lenses?

 It might seem a little out of the ordinary to imagine your beloved pet wearing contact lenses, but it is not as uncommon as you might think.
 Many vets often have a well-stocked supply of animal-friendly contacts on hand which can be used on domesticated animals like dogs, cats, and horses to even wilder breeds.
 For the most part, veterinarians apply these seeing aids more for healing purposes than to correct vision, although there are many cases where family pets have been prescribed corrective lenses to make life easier for the poor souls.

-The fact of the matter is that technology and medical science has become so advanced that our animals can, in fact, wear contact lenses.
+The fact of the matter is that technology and medical science has become so advanced that our animals can, in fact, wearing silicone hydrogel contact lenses.
 While we do not recommend applying lenses to your pet’s eyes without the consent from a professional vet, you might be interested to know that a soft lens has the following benefits and uses.

 It Can Help Their Eyes to Heal